 The microbiological proof in a food poisoning case consists of several parts:

 - Tests are run on stool or blood samples taken from people with symptoms of foodborne illness to determine if a foodborne pathogen is the cause.
-For example, if someone has bloody stools and other symptoms of E. coli O157:H7, tests are done to determine if it is indeed E. coli and if the serotype of E. coli involved is O157:H7.
+For example, if someone has bloody stools and other symptoms of E. coli O157:H7, tests are conducted to determine if the person has indeed been sickened by E. coli bacteria, and if the serotype of E. coli involved is O157:H7.

 - Tests are run on any food or environmental samples collected by health officials to determine if the samples are positive for a foodborne pathogen.